jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 ```

 `GGIR`'s main function is `g.shell.GGIR`, with which multiple accelerometer data
-files can be imported, calibrated, cleaned and analyzed.
+files can be imported, calibrated, cleaned (identify non-wear periods, impute data) and analyzed (extract variables on physical activity and sleep).
 The example below shows
-an example configuration of this function.
+an example configuration.
 See `?g.shell.GGIR` (and `?g.part1`,
-?`g.part2`, to `g.part5`) to learn the meaning of each parameter.
+?`g.part2`, to `g.part4`) to learn the meaning of each parameter.
 If you get
 lost or run into a problem, you can ask the package developers or other users
 for help via the GGIR Google discussion forum, at
 <https://groups.google.com/forum/#!forum/rpackageggir>.